Muhangi2/web3crypto/README.md

 npm start
 Usage
 Open the application in your web browser.
-Sign in or create an account if you haven't already.
+Sign in or create an account on metamask if you haven't already.
 Navigate to the "Send Transaction" section.
 Enter the recipient's address, the amount to send, and an optional message.
 Click the "Send" button to complete the transaction.
 Technologies Used
-Frontend: [insert frontend technologies]
+Frontend:Reactjs
-Backend: [insert backend technologies]
+Backend: Nodejs
-Database: [insert database technologies]
-Blockchain Integration: [insert blockchain integration technologies] Contributing
+Blockchain Integration: Matic ethereum
+Contributing
 Contributions are welcome!
 If you would like to contribute to the development of this project, please follow these steps:

 Fork the repository.
-Create a new branch (git checkout -b feature/improvement) Make your changes.
+Create a new branch
+Make your changes.
 Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature/improvement)